tldr-pages/tldr/COMMUNITY-ROLES.md

   they should be invited to become a **collaborator** in that repository.
-  This means they will be able to push commits to that repository, as well as merge PRs, label and close issues, among other things.
+  This means they will be able to push commits to that repository, as well as merge PRs, and label and close issues, among other things.

 - **Repository collaborators who regularly perform maintenance tasks should be added as organization members.**
   (Maintenance work means facilitating contributions by other people,